tkovalsky/rachel-site/src/content/articles/nj-family-buys-boca-vacation-condo.md

-import { Article } from '../types';
-import { createArticle } from './helpers';

-export const FAMILY_VACATION_HOME: Article = createArticle({
+---
-  id: 'family-vacation-home',
+id: nj-family-buys-boca-vacation-condo
-  title: 'From New Jersey to Paradise: A Family\'s Perfect Vacation Home',
+title: "From New Jersey to Paradise: A Family's Perfect Vacation Home"
-  slug: 'family-vacation-home',
+slug: nj-family-buys-boca-vacation-condo
-  excerpt: 'How successful New Jersey business owners found their ideal multigenerational vacation home in South Florida, creating lasting memories for their entire family.',
+excerpt: "How successful New Jersey business owners found their ideal multigenerational vacation home in South Florida, creating lasting memories for their entire family."
+author: Rachel Kovalsky
+publishDate: "2024-10-23"
+featured: true
+areas: ["boca-raton", "delray-beach"]
+developments: []
+targetSegments: ["second-home-buyer"]
+tags: ["success-story", "vacation-home", "family", "investment", "new-jersey", "multigenerational"]
+storyType: "success-story"
+clientProfile:
+  ageRange: "50+"
+  origin: "New Jersey"
+  buyerType: "successful business owners"
+  familyStructure: "adult children with families"
+propertyDetails:
+  development: "Gated Community"
+  propertyType: "single-family"
+  priceRange: "$800,000-$1,200,000"
+  specialFeatures: ["pool", "spa", "golf-course-views", "4-bedroom"]
+adSource: "nj-family-buys-boca-vacation-condo"
+relatedStories: []
+imageSrc: "/articles/nj-family-buys-boca-vacation-condo.jpg"
+---

-  content: `# From New Jersey to Paradise: A Family's Perfect Vacation Home
+# From New Jersey to Paradise: A Family's Perfect Vacation Home

 When this family began their search for a vacation home, they had one clear vision: a place where their adult children and grandchildren could create lasting memories together.
 As successful business owners from New Jersey, they were ready to invest in a property that would serve as both a personal retreat and a gathering place for their growing family.